jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 +++ {"id": "NIOXoY1xgiww"}

-[REVAMP -1]: Add a more general introduction, including what this tutorial is and what users should expect to get out of it.
+## Introduction

+Welcome to this comprehensive tutorial on training a miniGPT language model using JAX and its AI ecosystem.
+This hands-on guide will walk you through the complete process of building, training, and optimizing a small but functional GPT-style language model.

+**What you'll learn:**

-This tutorial demonstrates how to use JAX, [Flax NNX](http://flax.readthedocs.io) and [Optax](http://optax.readthedocs.io) for language model (pre)training using data and tensor [parallelism](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization) for [Single-Program Multi-Data](https://en.wikipedia.org/wiki/Single_program,_multiple_data)).
+This tutorial demonstrates how to use JAX, [Flax NNX](http://flax.readthedocs.io) and [Optax](http://optax.readthedocs.io) for language model (pre)training using data and tensor [parallelism](https://docs.jax.dev/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html).
 It was originally inspired by the [Keras miniGPT tutorial](https://keras.io/examples/generative/text_generation_with_miniature_gpt/).

-Here, you will learn how to:
+By the end of this tutorial, you will be able to:

-- Define the miniGPT model with Flax and JAX automatic parallelism
+- **Understand JAX's parallelism capabilities**: Learn how to leverage data and tensor parallelism to distribute training across multiple TPU/GPU devices
+- **Build transformer models with Flax NNX**: Define a GPT-style architecture using the modern Flax NNX API
-- Load and preprocess the dataset
+- **Process data efficiently with Grain**: Load and preprocess training data using Google's Grain data loading library
-- Create the loss and training step functions
-- Train the model on TPUs on Kaggle or Google Colab
-- Profile for hyperparameter tuning
+- **Optimize models with Optax**: Implement training loops using JAX's gradient transformation library
+- **Train on cloud TPUs or GPUs**: Execute training using available accelerators (TPU, GPU) , while still maintaining the ability to run on CPU if needed
+- **Fine-tune with LoRA**: Apply parameter-efficient fine-tuning using the Tunix library
+- **Profile and optimize**: Use JAX's profiling tools to identify bottlenecks and tune hyperparameters

+**What to expect:**

+You'll train a miniGPT model from scratch on the TinyStories dataset, watch it progress from generating random text to coherent short stories, and then fine-tune it on Shakespeare's works to change its writing style.
+The entire training process takes approximately 20 minutes on a free Colab TPU.

+**Prerequisites:**

-If you are new to JAX for AI, check out the [introductory tutorial](https://jax-ai-stack.readthedocs.io/en/latest/neural_net_basics.html), which covers neural network building with [Flax NNX](https://flax.readthedocs.io/en/latest/nnx_basics.html).
+If you are new to JAX for AI, check out the [introductory tutorial](https://docs.jaxstack.ai/en/latest/neural_net_basics.html), which covers neural network building with [Flax NNX](https://flax.readthedocs.io/en/latest/nnx_basics.html).
+Basic familiarity with Python, neural networks, and transformers is helpful but not required.

 +++ {"id": "hTmz5Cbco7n_"}